stormblog/sircmpwn.github.io/_posts/2017-03-15-How-I-learned-to-stop-worrying-and-love-C.md

 - - -

+It's important to remember that rules are made to be broken.
+There may be cases where things that are discouraged should be used, and things that are encouraged disregarded.
+You should strive to make such cases the exception, not the norm, and carefully justify them when they happen.

 C is the shit.
 I love it, and I hope more people can learn to see it the way I do.
 Good luck!